Thodex: Thodex collapse

 After determining that users of Thodex could not access their funds and verifying that Özer had indeed left Turkey, financial crimes agents froze all the assets of Thodex.
 Arrest warrants were issued for Özer and 81 other suspects in September 2021.
 The Cyber Crimes Directorate arrested all suspects except for Özer himself, the arrested suspects included Özer's two brothers.
 An Interpol Red Notice was issued for Özer on 23 April 2021.
 The Istanbul Public Prosecutors Office opened a fraud investigation into the owner, and an investigation into Thodex in the scope of tax offenses and Consumer Protection Law.
 (Note: Law Number 6502 of Turkish National Law) The prosecutors also requested that the Cyber Crimes Directorate establish contact with foreign exchanges to determine if Özer had sent Bitcoins to their Binance address and if so whether those could be frozen/confiscated.

 The Public Prosecutor's office in 2022 reportedly received certain receipts that showed that Özer had compensated some of the victims out of remorse.

 Nevertheless, twenty-one of the suspects including Özer were indicted for three separate crimes and faced up to 40,564 years of collective prison sentences.

 The court determined that the suspects had converted their clients' money to cryptocurrency and gold and that they had lured in their victims with deceptive advertising.

 The arrest of Faruk Özer was made public by the Turkish Ministry of Interior on 30 August 2022.
 Albanian authorities had apprehended him in Vlorë at a resort after being wanted for a year.

-On 7 September 2023, Özer was sentenced to 11,196 years in prison by a Turkish court.
+On 7 September 2023, Özer was sentenced to 11,196 years in prison by a Turkish court (his brother and sister received identical sentences).
+In November 2025, he was found hanged and dead in his room at the Tekirdağ F-Type High Security Prison.
 After the Thodex collapse, Turkey started to look into ways to regulate cryptocurrency.
 In 2021, new regulations were put in place in Turkey, including banning the use of crypto assets as payment.